vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 Dharmadhurin Pandit Haridatta Shastri

-Vidyalankar, Vidyabhushan, Vidyaratna of Tehri Garhwal whose scholarly paternal gui- dance has always inspired us to bring this and other publications of the series in the
+Vidyalankar, Vidyabhushan, Vidyaratna of Tehri Garhwal whose scholarly paternal guidance has always inspired us to bring this and other publications of the series in the

 hands of the honourable readers.